NukelearGhost/SleepWake/README.md

 ### Installation
 1. Place the file _SleepWake.ps1_ in a location accessible by the _SYSTEM_ user.
 This will be the location the scheduled tasks execute the script from so _do not move the file after you install_ (more below).
 2. [Optional] Open _SleepWake.ps1_ in your text editor of choice and update the configuration as needed (see _Config_ below)
-3. Open the location from step one in an _elevated Powershell prompt_.
+3. Open the location from step one in an _elevated PowerShell prompt_.
-4. [Optional, recommended if using custom config] Test your config by running the following in your powershell window
+4. [Optional, recommended if using custom config] Test your config by running the following in your PowerShell window
 ```powershell
 PS> .\SleepWake.ps1 -testConfig
 ```
-5. Install SleepWake using current configuration by running the following in our powershell winddow
+5. Install SleepWake using current configuration by running the following in our PowerShell window
 ```powershell
 PS> .\Sleepwake.ps1 -install
 ```